Chaitanyasimha/customer_segmentation/README.md

 ---

 By following this README, users can understand the project's purpose, the technologies used, and how to run the project step-by-step.
 This README is designed to be clear, concise, and professional, ensuring it is well-received by everyone.

+## Portfolio Repository
+For more projects and a complete overview of my work, please visit my [Portfolio Repository](https://github.com/YourUsername/portfolio-repo-name).